What is a Balance Sheet?

 Read more: Double Entry System of Accounting

-This means that every Balance Sheet will adhere to the accounting equation:
+This means that every Balance Sheet adheres to the accounting equation:

 This formula means that every single transaction that a business makes will have an equal effect on both sides of the equation.